awsdocs/amazon-athena-user-guide/doc_source/monitoring-athena-usage-metrics.md

    The graph above displays your current usage of the AWS resource\.

 For information on adding service quotas to the graph and setting an alarm that notifies you if you approach the service quota, see [Visualizing your service quotas and setting alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Quotas-Visualize-Alarms.html) in the *Amazon CloudWatch User Guide*\.
-For information about setting usage limits per workgroup, see [Setting Data Usage Control Limits](workgroups-setting-control-limits-cloudwatch.md)\.
+For information about setting usage limits per workgroup, see [Setting data usage control limits](workgroups-setting-control-limits-cloudwatch.md)\.